qmk/qmk_firmware/keyboards/unikorn/readme.md

     make unikorn:default:flash

-**Reset Key:**: Short the two holes labeled `FW_JP` underneath the PCB, beside the Tab key while plugging in the keyboard.
+**Reset Key**: Short the two holes labeled `FW_JP` underneath the PCB, beside the Tab key while plugging in the keyboard.

 Do not confuse this with the LED holes of the switch in the `Tab` position. `FW_JP` is not reachable from the top as the plate blocks access to it.